 For your press, the Frankford Arsenal M-Press is fantastic.
 It’s incredibly convenient to use since it requires no shell holders, and has been ultra-reliable for me.
 I own two of them.

 For your dies, I picked Redding micrometer dies.
 You’ll only need the full-length bushing sizing die and the seater die (I generally don’t recommend shoulder bump dies).
 Having a micrometer on the seating die makes things easier to replicate and faster to get set properly.

 A Few Things to Add to your Kit Over Time

 If you buy what’s on the list above, you’ll be totally set to start reloading.
 If you have a little extra budget, the following items will be very nice to have, but not completely necessary.
 You could buy these over the next few months as you seek to improve your process.

-- Chronometer (You don’t need a chronometer in order to make ammo just as good as factory ammo, but as soon as you want to make something BETTER than factory, it’ll be nearly impossible without a reliable chronometer.
-I have the Labradar but the Magneto Speed is much less expensive.)
+- Chronograph (You don’t need a chronograph in order to make ammo just as good as factory ammo, but as soon as you want to make something BETTER than factory, it’ll be nearly impossible without a reliable chronograph.
+The Labradar is super expensive but awesome.

 - These Calipers on Amazon (I know, a second set of calipers.
 It’s a luxury so you don’t have to keep switching out comparators)